Yumandible/Digigrids-Client/README.md

 **# Installation**

-The **easiest way to get started** is to register at https://digigrids.net and login.
+The **easiest way to get started** as long as you are a licensed ham radio operator is to register at https://digigrids.net and login.
 Then go to the QSO stream menu item and you will see a link to the installer download.

 Or if you have git installed on your PC you can:
 ```